alosadagrande/tekton-dpdk/blog.md

 ⛩  PipelineRuns
 ```

-> :exclamation: Notice that there are no resources (`PipelineResources`) created in our pipeline.
-So, their functionality has been migrated to Tasks and we are good to go with the Tekton Pipelines Beta release.
+> :exclamation: Notice that there are no _resources_ (`PipelineResources`) in our pipeline.
+So, their functionality has been migrated to `Tasks` and we are in line with Tekton Pipelines Beta recommendations.

-### Adding Triggers to the Pipeline
+## Adding Triggers to the Pipeline

-At this point, you may be able to create a `PipelineRun` ([pipelinerun-dpdk-testpmd.yaml](https://github.com/alosadagrande/tekton-dpdk/blob/beta/resources/tekton-pipeline/pipelinerun-dpdk-testpmd.yaml)) and execute the workflow defined.
+At this point, you may be able to create a `PipelineRun` ([pipelinerun-dpdk-testpmd.yaml](https://github.com/alosadagrande/tekton-dpdk/blob/master/resources/tekton-pipeline/pipelinerun-dpdk-testpmd.yaml)) and execute the workflow defined.

 >:exclamation: Replace the values of the params with your environment configuration.
 Remember to include robot's authentication [TOKEN](#cnf-cluster-configuration).